codebar/tutorials/sql/lesson1/tutorial.md

 The field "name" has the type of text.

-> If you feel it helps to to see this definition in context, ask your coach to show you.
+> If you feel it helps to to see this definition in context, ask your coach to show you the create table command for "items".

+Some other SQL databases use different definitions for text data, but the principles are the same.

 - **numbers**